TheGreatMarkus/ProjetIntegrateur/README.md

 at Bois-de-Boulogne.
 This project is a simple 2D platformer with a writing mechanic where the user has to write words in order to use various spells.

 Contributors
--Cristian Aldea
+- Cristian Aldea
--Celtis de Chardon
+- Celtis de Chardon
--Tarik Benakezouh
+- Tarik Benakezouh